playbenny/benny_manual/docs/installation.md

 (A library of presets for controller setup are on my to do list.)

-## VST configuration
+## VST / AMXD configuration

-To use a **VST plugin** in benny you need to set it up in the VST manager.
+To use a **VST plugin** in benny you need to set it up in the VST / AMXD manager which you open from the benny launcher window.
 First run the VST plugin scanner and wait until the progress bar has finished.

 benny comes with a library of config files for VST plugins that we have already encountered.
 When you run the scan these will be set up automatically, but you are free to make your own edits.